rx-angular/rx-angular/libs/template/docs/performance-issues.md

 a feasible option.
 Most third party libraries rely on some `NgZone` callbacks (including `@angular/components` & `@angular/cdk` pretty heavily).
 Some of the components will stop working at all after using `'noop' NgZone`.

-To encounter those issues at least partially, @rx-angular/template provides easy to use optimization tools such as the [[unpatch] directive](https://github.com/rx-angular/rx-angular/tree/master/libs/template/docs/unpatch.md).

 Nevertheless, if you know what you do and want to build a render performance critical application, `@rx-angular/template` is the perfect candidate for being its base.